 After thirteen years at Goldspirit Farm, Cosmo was finally ready to say goodbye.
-On Thursday February 7, Cosmo was ready.
-He didn't want to eat or get up.
-We set an appointment with the vet.
-On Friday, Cosmo had a great day.
+On Thursday February 7, Cosmo he didn't want to eat or get up.
+We set an appointment with the vet, and gave him a last great day.
 He had cat food ( what dog doesn't love cat food), turkey and even dog food.
-He walked to the barn for the last time and put himself to bed.
-We found him one day in 2006, as Susan was leaving the farm to run errands, there was a scruffy dog outside the gate.
-She fed him Cheetos and they became instant friends.
-At fifteen, Cosmo is the longest four-legged resident at Goldspirit farm.
-Just before Thanksgiving he gave us a scare and we thought his time had come.
-But with a little medicine and laser treatment, he is doing great.
+He walked to the barn for the last time and put himself to bed for his final good-bye.
+Cosmos came into our life one day in 2006. he was waiting at the gate as if to say, "May I come in?"
+At fifteen, Cosmo was the longest four-legged resident at Goldspirit farm.

 His name was "Muerto" on the owner surrender papers.
 Volunteers changed his name to "Vivo."
 When we rescued this 2009 Pit Bull from the Los Angeles County Lancaster Animal Care Center, he could not walk on his hind legs; he dragged them behind.
 We thought we were going to have to humanely euthanize him.
 Lo and behold what a little steroid can do!
 Not only can he walk, but he can climb the steps into the dogominum and even run. at his pace!
 For two months Champ was loved, was able to be free and wander the grounds, and have lots of 4-legged friends.
 Unfortunately, his time with us was too short; he died in his sleep only two months after we rescued him.